shibatch/tlfloat/CODE_OF_CONDUCT.md

-In addition, if a company is using this software for commercial purposes, such as bundling it with their products for sale, and wishes this software to be maintained continuously, they should provide financial support to this project.
-The "burn out" of OSS developers is a frequently discussed topic, but the real problem is that companies that use OSS commercially do not financially support open source projects.
+In addition, if a company is using this software for commercial purposes, such as bundling it with their products for sale, and wishes this software to be maintained continuously, we believe they should provide financial support to this project.
+The members of this project are asked to help raise awareness to make this happen.
+In particular, if you participate in this project as a member of a company that makes commercial use of this software, we would greatly appreciate your understanding of the purpose of these guidelines.

+## Rationale

+The "burnout" of OSS developers is a frequently discussed topic, but the real problem is that companies that use OSS commercially do not financially support open source projects.
 Development and maintenance of OSS cannot proceed unless someone contributes resources, and the role of providing resources free of charge should not be imposed on those who have been developing OSS.
 Also, by the time each prominent OSS has achieved usable performance by commercial standards, the developers or their employers have had to bear the development resources.
-Even if a company does not expect continuous maintenance of OSS, it should be natural that a company that uses OSS commercially should bear a part of the development resources up to that point.
+Even if a company does not expect continuous maintenance of OSS, it should be natural that a company that uses OSS commercially bear a part of the development resources up to that point.

 Let me explain in simpler language.
 Imagine that you are offered a free lunch somewhere.
 In such a case, a rather large number of people